sysdiglabs/terraform-azurerm-secure-for-cloud/examples/tenant-subscriptions-k8s/README.md

-# Sysdig Secure for Cloud in Azure<br/>[ Example: Single-Subscription on Kubernetes Cluster ]
+# Sysdig Secure for Cloud in Azure<br/>[ Example: tenant-Subscriptions on Kubernetes Cluster ]

 Deploy Sysdig Secure for Cloud in a provided existing Kubernetes Cluster.

 - Sysdig **Helm** [cloud-connector chart](https://charts.sysdig.com/charts/cloud-connector/) will be used to deploy threat-detection and scanning features
-- Used architecture is similar to [single-subscription](https://github.com/sysdiglabs/terraform-azurerm-secure-for-cloud/blob/master/examples/single-subscription) but changing Container Group Instance <---> with an existing K8s
+- Used architecture is similar to [tenant-subscriptions](https://github.com/sysdiglabs/terraform-azurerm-secure-for-cloud/blob/master/examples/tenant-subscriptions) but changing Container Group Instance <---> with an existing K8s

 - All the required resources and workloads will be run under the same Azure subscription.